agh-space-systems-rover/kalman_robot/README.md

 ## Guidelines

 - When committing new code, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - When creating new kalman_ packages, the Python modules within them should not always be named after the package name.
-For example, the `kalman_nav2` package contains the `path_follower` module, not `nav2`.
+For example, the `kalman_nav2` package contains the `path_follower` module, not `kalman_nav2` nor `nav2`.
 Also `kalman_` prefix should be omitted in the names of modules.
-- The `scripts` directory should contain only tools that are meant to be run from the command line by the developer.
+- The `scripts` directory should only contain developer utilities and not ROS-related code.
+- Whenever possible, design your C++ nodes as components.
+See [this tutorial](https://docs.ros.org/en/iron/Tutorials/Intermediate/Writing-a-Composable-Node.html) for more information.

 ## Known Issues; TODOs